brohaut/myoclonus_back_averaging/README.md

 # Myoclonus back averaging
 Jerk-locked EEG back averaging using MNE-python

+Click on Back_averaging_myoclonus.ipynb to have a quick look at the code and output

+To run it on your own computer:
 1. Install Anaconda: https://docs.anaconda.com/anaconda/install/
 2. Install MNE-Python: http://martinos.org/mne/stable/install_mne_python.html
 3. Clone this repository